pappitti/flux-mlx/README.md

 FLUX
 ====

+this repo was forked from the mlx-examples repo[https://github.com/ml-explore/mlx-examples/tree/main/flux].
+This Readme reflects the content of the original repo as of October 2024 and some notes regarding implementaion

 FLUX implementation in MLX.
 The implementation is ported directly from [https://github.com/black-forest-labs/flux](https://github.com/black-forest-labs/flux) and the model weights are downloaded directly from the Hugging Face Hub.